seattlerb/omnifocus-redmine/README.txt

    to a query of the form:
       "http://redmine_url/issues.xml?assigned_to_id=user_id".

+ * just_project is optional.
+It is used to configure how to name the omnifocus projects used for issues.
+If just_project is true each redmine project will correspond to an omnifocus project.
+If it is false the omnifocus projects will be name with redmine_project-redmine_component.

 Example:
 :user_id: 20
 :redmine_url: http://redmine/
 :username: me
 :password: 1234
 :queries: ["status_id=1", "status_id=2"]
+:just_project: false

 == FEATURES/PROBLEMS: